 Next, add the homemade oat flour, baking soda, cinnamon, ground ginger, nutmeg, and salt to the large mixing bowl with wet ingredients.
 Then, use a spatula to fold in the grated carrots, orange zest, and walnuts, making sure not to overmix the batter, or the muffins will be tough.

 Finally, divide the batter evenly between the muffin cups and optionally top with a sprinkle of rolled oats.
 Then, bake for 20 – 24 minutes, or until a toothpick comes out clean.

-Let your oat flour carrot orange muffins cool for 10 – 15 minutes before enjoying!
+Let the oatmeal carrot orange muffins cool for 10 – 15 minutes before enjoying them!